MouradMjd/Briscola/README.md

 Want an example?
 Check out our [Player.java](src/main/java/us/teamronda/briscola/objects/Player.java) class.

 ### [GameLoop](src/main/java/us/teamronda/briscola/api/game/GameLoop.java)
 This interface defines a few methods which define some functions that need to be called in various moments of the game.
+This is the heart of the project since most of the game logic will be implemented here.

-The most important method is the `tick()` method, which takes a IPlayer object and the ICard that they played and executes their turn.
+As always we provide an abstract class [AbstractGameLoop](src/main/java/us/teamronda/briscola/api/game/AbstractGameLoop.java) with some methods already implemented, let's briefly see how does it work.